YangNaruto/latent-energy-transport/README.md

 ## Training

+We suggest starting with the `synthetic` experiment to get familiar with EBM learning.
+Then you can directly apply it to other interesting scenarios.

-We currently provide implementations based on BetaVAE and ALAE.
+We currently provide implementations based on `Beta-VAE` and `ALAE`.
 Please refer to respective folders for more details and stay tuned for the code on VQ-VAE-2.

 We show a translation sequence with ALAE:
 <p align="center"><img width="95%" src="assets/celeba-hq-sequence.jpg" /></p>